The Eternal Jew (film): Jews as an uncivilized and parasitic people

 Richard Taylor describes the basic tenet of the film as arguing that "the Jew is an oriental barbarian who has insinuated himself cleverly into European society, and now exploits it parasitically."
 This point is emphasized throughout the film, starting from the very opening lines of the film's commentary:

 The "civilized" Jews that we know in Germany give us only an incomplete picture of their racial character.
 This film shows genuine shots of the Polish ghettos.
 It shows the Jews as they really are, before they conceal themselves behind the mask of the civilized European.

 Following this commentary, the film provides a succession of scenes in which Jews are portrayed as an uncivilized, parasitic people with low social standing.
-The images were mostly shot on site in the Warsaw Ghetto and other Polish ghettos, showing subjects who were deliberately chosen to be poorly dressed, dirty and who had partially toothless grins.
+The images were mostly shot on site in the Warsaw Ghetto and other Polish ghettos, showing subjects who were deliberately chosen to be poorly dressed and dirty and who had partially toothless grins.
 The locations shown are dirty and infested by vermin.
 Robert Reimer asserts that a central theme of the film is the assertion that "Jews have always lived in the ghettos and in fact they choose to live this way."
 According to Reimer, the film asserts that ghettos are "ordinary [and] normal" aspects of Jewish life.
 Reimer charges that what the film is actually showing is not the normal life of Polish Jewry but rather the "effect of the Nazi administration and the disruption of the lives of millions of Polish Jews."
 Erik Barnouw describes the Warsaw Ghetto after the Nazi conquest as a place where "hundreds of thousands of Jews were herded by the Nazi conquerors into pockets of indescribable misery."
 He describes footage shot there as showing "half-starved, unshaven creatures caught in pathetic acts of barter – a pair of socks for a scrap of food."
 It is scenes such as these that the film presents as showing Jews "in their natural state."